Wildcat's Revenge: Steel roller coaster

 From 2022 to 2023, the former Wildcat was converted into a steel roller coaster manufactured by RMC and designed by Joe Draves.
 The ride contains four inversions and reuses most of the original wooden roller coaster's support structure.
 This roller coaster is 3510 ft long, with a lift hill rising 140 ft and a first drop of 135 ft.
 The expansion of the lift hill required the construction of a new truss.
 The ride has an 82-degree drop off the lift hill, reaching a maximum speed of 62 mph.
 The ride features the world's largest underflip inversion, which Hersheypark officials described as ascending upwards before the train twists counterclockwise into a 270° roll before descending down.
 One cycle of the ride lasts 2 minutes and 36 seconds.
 The roller coaster contains red track, as well as black supports made of wood and steel.
 The ride's station has a gable roof, which was intended to be reminiscent of the Wild Cat roller coaster that closed in 1945.

 Wildcat's Revenge is equipped with three custom trains.
 Each train has six cars that contain two rows of two seats, allowing up to 24 people per train.
 The trains are themed to wildcats and are painted black, charcoal, and silver.
 Despite the lack of a mid-course brake run, all three trains can theoretically operate at the same time, as the station can fit two trains.
-However, only 2 of the 3 trains have ever been seen in operation at one time on Wildcat’s Revenge.